GearlessL/PACO/README.md

 * **Peeling**: The state-of-the-art sequential D-truss decomposition algorithm.
 We use the authors' implementation: [Peeling](https://github.com/TestCodeHouse/DTrussMain/tree/main/ddecomp).
 * **RePeel**: Originally proposed for D-truss retrieval in streaming graphs.
 We adapt it to static full D-truss decomposition and use the authors' released implementation: [Repeel](https://github.com/hkbudb/streaming-dtruss/tree/main).
 * PACT: our proposed D-truss decomposition method;
-* PACO: our proposed D-truss decomposition method in Algorithm \ref{algorithm:progress} incorporates order-based refine Algorithm~\ref{algorithm:or}..
+* PACO: our proposed D-truss decomposition method incorporates the order-based refinement algorithm.